dockstore/dockstore-documentation/docs/getting-started/dockstore-tools.rst

 Once you've installed our GitHub app on a repository or organization, you'll need to add a ``/.dockstore.yml`` file to the root directory of a branch of the repository that contains your tool.
-This file contains information like tool path, test parameter file, workflow name, etc. When a push is made on GitHub to a branch with a ``/.dockstore.yml``, Dockstore will add that branch to the corresponding tool on Dockstore.
+This file contains information like tool path, test parameter file, tool name, etc. When a push to a branch or tag is created on GitHub with a ``/.dockstore.yml``, Dockstore will add that branch to the corresponding tool on Dockstore.
 If the tool doesn't already exist on Dockstore, one will be created.
 Note that a single ``/.dockstore.yml`` file can describe multiple tools, if all of those tools are in the same repository.